 In the weeks since Josh Duggar was arrested on child pornography charges, many have sought to re-examine the life of the 33-year-old father of six in an effort to determine exactly when things might have gone so horribly wrong.

 The process of looking back is particularly infuriating in Josh's case, as there were so many warning signs that were ignored by the people who were in a position to take action.

-It's been five years since the Josh Duggar sex scandals prompted TLC to cancel its most popular reality show, 19 Kids and Counting.
+It's been just over six years since the Josh Duggar sex scandals prompted TLC to cancel its most popular reality show, 19 Kids and Counting.